readysteadywebsites/Extra-Styling-for-MemberPress/README.md

 ## Changelog

-* 1.0.1 - Switch on some basic styling for Account links to turn them into tabs
+* 1.0.1 - Switched on some basic styling for Account links to turn them into tabs
 * 1.0.0 - Initial verison